Hphan777/CSC120-A8/reflection.md

 - What additional methods (if any) did you implement alongside those listed in the interface?

-I did implement any new methods.
+I didn't implement any new methods.
 If I had more time, I would like to make a method that allows them to choose a stand(spirtual being with powers from Jojo's Bizare Adventure)

 - What worked, what didn't, what advice would you give someone taking this course in the future?